JayBazuzi/SimpleVersioning/README.md

  - Always accept minor releases (e.g. specify `2.*`)
  - Update early and often.
- - When you see deprecation warnings, update your code as appropriate.
+ - When you see deprecation warnings, update your code promptly.

 ### What kinds of changes make good point releases?